jrrohrer/todo-mvc/NOTES.md

 Create action for an item in a list--  what is the URL/HTTP method for that?
 Don't need a show page for items because they appear on a list's show page

+## Step 4: Adding Validations
+    - lists must have a name
+    - items must have a description

+## Step 5: Add a state (complete/incomplete) to items on a list
+    - Marking items complete/incomplete

+## Step 6: Delete items from a list
 ----

 lists model